What Size Generator Do I Need?

 1. Take Inventory of All Critical Devices

 Start by making a list of everything your towable generator will need to power.
 Locate the starting and running wattage for each piece of equipment.
-You’ll typically find these wattages inscribed on the back, bottom, or nameplate.
+You can find these wattages inscribed on the back, bottom, or nameplate.
 You can also consult your owner’s manual, either hard copy or online, to find this information.

 2. Calculate the Total Power Requirement